Biggest credit card scams to look out for in 2023

 While there are numerous credit card scams to watch out for, there are just as many ways to avoid them.
 These tips can help you avoid being a victim of credit card scams and other types of fraud:

 - Sign up for free credit-monitoring services.
 Credit-monitoring services provide methods to monitor and alert you of any activity on your credit report.
-And note that AnnualCreditReport.com lets you look at your credit reports from all three credit bureaus for free once a year, which is a good way to stop fraud early on.
-Additionally, the three bureaus are offering free credit reports on a weekly basis through April 2022 due to the pandemic.
+And note that AnnualCreditReport.com lets you look at your credit report from all three credit bureaus for free once a year, which is a good way to stop fraud early on.

 - Routinely check your bank statements.
 “You may find charges for $0.01 or very low dollar amounts,” says McHargue.
 “This is a common tactic used by fraudsters to validate your account.”
 Once scammers confirm the card details work, and that the charge went undisputed, they then use them for larger charges.

 - Freeze your credit.
-When you freeze your credit report with each of the credit bureaus, nobody can open new accounts in your name—not even you.
-Don’t worry, you can unfreeze your credit reports when you need to.
+When you freeze your credit report with each of the credit bureaus, nobody can open new accounts in your name — not even yourself.
+Don’t worry, you can unfreeze your credit when you need to.

 - Set up alerts on your credit accounts.
 Setting up alerts means you’ll be notified when a purchase is made on an existing account.
 If you didn’t make the purchase, you can notify your bank and take steps to cancel it and secure your account right away.

-- Be careful using public internet access.
-Nishank Khanna of Clarify Capital says unsecure internet connections will put you at risk of having your personal information stolen.
-“Some especially cunning thieves may capture your information by generating a pop up on your screen for you to input your card information or stealing your saved card information off your computer,” he says.
-If you’re frequently using public internet access, it makes sense to pay for a virtual private network (VPN).
+- Be careful using public Wi-Fi.
+Nishank Khanna, a digital marketing entrepreneur, said unsecure Internet connections will put you at risk of having your personal information stolen.
+“Some especially cunning thieves may capture your information by generating a pop-up on your screen for you to input your card information or stealing your saved card information off your computer,” he said.
+If you’re frequently using public Wi-Fi, it makes sense to pay for a virtual private network (VPN).

 - Set up multi-factor authentication.
 Credit card accounts and other financial accounts with multi-factor authentication can protect you from fraud.
 You’ll have an extra step when you log in, such as retrieving a code via text or email, but this makes your accounts more secure.

 - Avoid phone solicitations.
-Tiller says avoiding telephone solicitations completely is not a bad idea.
-“If you receive a call from an unknown number, don’t answer it,” he says.
+According to The Bankruptcy Law Center’s Tiller, avoiding telephone solicitations completely is not a bad idea.
+“If you receive a call from an unknown number, don’t answer it,” he said.
 “Legitimate governmental agencies do not solicit information over the phone unless you have initiated contact with them first.”

 What to do if you think you’ve been scammed